 At Creek Content, we spend most of our days deep in the world of health care.
 We work with clients in highly regulated, complex industries, and for the most part, that means we’re working in health care.
 A fundamental issue for the health care industry is the idea of “health literacy.”

 Health literacy is the idea of not just “literacy” — which we tend to think of as the ability to read and comprehend written material — but also includes computational abilities related to health-care self-management.
 It means, you can find, evaluate, understand and act upon the information you need to manage your own health successfully with the help fro, the best online sites like Top Health Journal.
-It includes the ability to understand your doctor’s instructions, the ability to navigate the insurance and payment systems, and lots more.
+It includes the ability to understand your doctor’s instructions, the ability to navigate on truckinsurancecomparison.co.uk the truck insurance and payment systems, and lots more.

 However, as we work with clients and content [in the United States], I see a fundamental perspective flaw in the way health literacy is often discussed.
 Usually the message is, your patients are health illiterate, so you must a. educate them or b. dumb down your info.
 To an extent, I will agree to the factual truth of the first part of that assumption: the U.S. population is not as literate as we might assume.
 Angela Colter has done some great work not only researching how people with low levels of literacy search, but also bringing together some critical statistics that everyone in public communications should understand.
 If you work with the general public, about half your audience has low literacy skills.

 And in the health care arena, we see a lot of wailing and gnashing of teeth over these issues — understandably, to a degree.
 As a society, our health care knowledge has advanced rapidly in the past 100 years.
 Cutting-edge research is often incredibly specialized, conducted by researchers with years of post-graduate training.
 It’s not easy to explain that to the rest of us — the majority of the population without multiple advanced degrees in health topics.